hichenway/stock_predict_with_LSTM/Readme.md

 - Parameters, models and frameworks can be highly customized and modified
 - Supports incremental training
 - Support predicting multiple indicators at the same time
-- Support predicting any number of days in the future
+- Support predicting any number of days
+- Support train visualization and log record

 Chinese introduction can refer to : <https://blog.csdn.net/songyunli1111/article/details/78513811>